 - Elixir is a fantastic language to work on professionally.
 Also, an

-application written in any language, even a basically perfect language like
+application written in any language, even a great language like Elixir, can

 - Reading technical books consistently requires small, sustained effort every